Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

 the number of elements in the list.

-Common ``List`` utilities (including ``list_length``) are provided in the ``ListUtils`` library, part of the standard library distribution for Scilla.
+Common ``List`` utilities (including ``list_length``) are provided in the ``ListUtils`` library, as part of the standard library distribution for Scilla.

 Pair